juice-shop/pwning-juice-shop/part1/running.md

 version you must use the button of the original repository at https://github.com/bkimminich/juice-shop.

 As the Juice Shop is supposed to be hacked and attacked - maybe even with aggressive brute-force scripts or automated scanner software - one might think that Heroku would not allow such activities on their cloud platform.
 Quite the opposite!
-When describing the intended use of Juice Shop to the Heroku support team they analogously answered with: _"Everything except DDoS attacks is fine!"_
+When describing the intended use of Juice Shop to the Heroku support team they answered with:

-This means, as long as you do not use a botnet to attack your Juice Shop instance, you are free to use any tools or scripts you like!
+> That sounds like a great idea.
+So long as you aren't asking people to DDoS it that should be fine.
+People are certainly welcome to try their luck against the platform and your app so long as it's not DDoS.

 ### Local installation